 A starting point for many when deciding upon a Grand Canyon trip choosing between motor-powered craft and non-motorized craft.
 We are often asked which experience is better, a motor trip or non-motorized.
 Our answer is the ever so annoying, “it depends.”
 It depends on what type of experience you are looking for, how much time you can spend in the Canyon, your physical capabilities and the age of your children (if any).
 Each type of craft provides a unique experience but ultimately they all provide the most important thing: passage into one of the world’s most scenic stretches of river.

-One of the classic and most popular Grand Canyon rafting trips is the 8-day motor.
+Pioneered by Georgie White, motorized rafts provide Grand Canyon’s most popular rafting tour.
 Since 2012, the National Park Service Management Plan has these and all motor trips limited to a maximum of 28 guests and 4 guides.
 A fully booked motor trip will have two motor rafts with 14 guests and up to 2 guides on each boat.
 The motorboat trips have many positive aspects that people don’t often consider right away.

 - They provide increased river accessibility to the public, including children, elderly, and people with disabilities.
 Although many of these people can and do travel by oar boat, motorboats are especially handy because they provide the extra buffer of a larger boat, less likelihood of flipping, and more storage space for special requests and needs.